 MISSION

-Each student will meet in a seminar once per seven-day cycle for one term of the year.
-In seminar, school counselors will work with small groups of students to proactively discuss developmentally appropriate issues.
-Seminars in all grade levels are taught from the Growth Mindset Theory by Carol Dweck.
-The seminars consist of vertically aligned lesson plans which build upon the middle school curriculum and are divided into three main units: academic, social/emotional and career/college.
-Students are encouraged to meet individually with their counselors in addition to these group sessions in order to discuss any academic, social or personal issues.
+Each student meets in a seminar once per seven-day cycle for one term of the year.
+In seminar, school counselors work with small groups of students to proactively discuss developmentally appropriate issues.
+The seminars consist of vertically aligned lesson plans that build upon the middle school curriculum and are divided into three main units: academic, social/emotional, and career/college, incorporating both state and national standards for student growth and development.
+Students are encouraged to meet individually with their counselors in addition to these group sessions in order to discuss any academic, social, or personal issues.

 PREPARATION FOR HIGHER EDUCATION